-The Municipal Election Guidebook (being developed) provides an overview of the municipal election process.
+The Municipal Elections Guidebook provides an overview of the municipal election process.

 All election officials (except the MEO and Deputy MEO) must make a declaration that they will faithfully and impartially perform their duties in the administration of the election:

 Municipal election officials will be offered information and training sessions on municipal elections and the voting process.